Surfing the Dark Web Safely – Keep Yourself Safe

 What You Can Buy on the Dark Web

-Everything of value is a commodity on the Dark Web, to be bought, sold, or traded.
+Everything of value is a commodity on the Dark Web to be bought, sold, or traded.
 The enshrouded nature of this world has effectively made it a hush and secret world, filled with untoward and salacious activities, black markets, and perks limited to a selected few.

 You can expect to find many things on the Dark Web.
 These range from regular goods to many things that may also be illegal, immoral, or both.